iamrahulramu/Smart-Irrigation-System/README.md

 ### On ThingSpeak Cloud
 - ThingSpeak Account
 - Two ThingSpeak Channels:
-    - **Data Collection Channel** - to receive (sensor) data from the Raspberry Pi board
+    - **Data Collection Channel** - to receive (sensor) data from the Raspberry Pi board.
-    - **Update/Control Channel** - to store the sensor data and send control signals or alerts
+    - **Update/Control Channel** - to store the sensor data and send control signals or alerts.

 ---